section-engineering-education/engineering-education/content/articles/understanding-the-51-attack-on-blockchain/index.md

 #### Using Proof of Stake
 A single miner can become the majority player in a small blockchain network.
 All the blockchain networks that use PoW have a policy that the miners have to upgrade their equipment regularly.
 Failure to which, they may not receive the block rewards, and they will fall behind other miners in the network.

-In order to avoid the risk of a 51% attack, the blockchain can use [Proof of Stake](https://www.fool.com/investing/stock-market/market-sectors/financials/cryptocurrency-stocks/proof-of-stake) (PoS), which is a more secure consensus than PoW.
+To avoid the risk of a 51% attack, the blockchain can use [Proof of Stake](https://www.fool.com/investing/stock-market/market-sectors/financials/cryptocurrency-stocks/proof-of-stake) (PoS), which is a more secure consensus than PoW.
 In most cases, the PoS incentives are controlled by most affluent users unlikely to perform the attack.
 However, blockchains have moved from this structure, and they prefer more decentralized alternatives such as [Delegated-Proof-of-Stake](https://academy.binance.com/en/articles/delegated-proof-of-stake-explained) (DPoS).

 #### Strong network community
 When using the PoS or DPoS, a user with a minimal stake level in a network is voted a [block validator](https://support.avax.network/en/articles/4064704-what-is-a-blockchain-validator).
 The validators are voted in by the community.
 In case of collusion to compromise the network, they are thrown out of the network by the community.